The Beach Boys Today!: "When I Grow Up (To Be a Man)"

-"When I Grow Up (To Be a Man)" is about a boy who is anxious of when he stops being a teenager.
-At the time, Brian told the Birmingham Post, "When I was younger, I used to worry about turning into an old square over the years.
+"When I Grow Up (To Be a Man)" centers on a boy’s anxiety about aging out of adolescence.
+Brian told the Birmingham Post, "When I was younger, I used to worry about turning into an old square over the years.
 I don't think I will now, and that is what inspired 'When I Grow Up'."
-In a 2011 interview, he commented that when he wrote the song, he had a dismal view of his future.
-In his 2016 memoir, Love wrote that the song was "probably influenced" by Murry Wilson, who constantly challenged Brian's manhood.
+In 2011, he recalled having a bleak view of his future when writing the song.
+In his 2016 memoir, Love wrote that the song was "probably influenced" by band publisher and father Murry Wilson, who frequently challenged Brian's manhood.

-In the lyrics, the narrator poses such question as "Will I love my wife for the rest of my life?"
-That line in particular marked the first instance of a Beach Boys song discussing falling out of love with someone, as opposed to just being in or out of a relationship.
-Critic Richard Meltzer later cited "When I Grow Up" as the moment when the Beach Boys "abruptly ceased to be boys".
-It is one of the first rock songs to discuss impending adulthood and is possibly the earliest US top 40 song to contain the expression "turn on" (from the lyric "will I still like the things that turned me on as a kid?").
+The lyrics include the question, "Will I love my wife for the rest of my life?"
+This marked the first Beach Boys lyric to address falling out of love rather than entering or exiting a relationship.
+Critic Richard Meltzer cited the song as the moment when the Beach Boys "abruptly ceased to be boys".
+It was among the first rock songs to address impending adulthood and may have been the earliest U.S. top 40 record to include the phrase "turn on" ("will I still like the things that turned me on as a kid?").

-Granata wrote that the song "best exemplifies the [band's] musical growth" through its "effective combination of odd sounds" and its "full and round" vocal harmonies.
-With the exception of the harmonica in the verses, all the instruments were played by the group members themselves.
-It took 37 takes to record.
-O'Regan afforded attention to the drum pattern for avoiding a traditional backbeat rhythm.
-Instead, it "effectively plays 'around' the vocals with interesting fills adding texture and drama to the passing of time in the lyrics.
-Each part of the drum kit works independently from each other, horizontally as four separate parts, rather than a whole set working together."
+Granata wrote that the song "best exemplifies the [band's] musical growth" through its use of "odd sounds" and "full and round" vocal harmonies.
+Except for the harmonica, the instrumentation was performed by the group, requiring 37 takes.
+O'Regan highlighted the drum part for eschewing a conventional backbeat in favor of fills that interacted with the vocal rhythm.
+Each drum element, she wrote, functioned "horizontally as four separate parts, rather than a whole set working together."